joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6967631/2026/01/13/giants-falcons-titans-coaching-search-john-harbaugh/

 **The Briefing: Newcastle 0 Man City 2 - Semenyo strikes (and officials take six minutes to disallow second)**\
-`Guardiola's team take a strong lead into the second leg of their Carabao Cup semi-final — but there was controversy during their win`\
+`Guardiola's team take a strong lead into the second leg of this Carabao Cup semi-final - but there was controversy during their win`\
 https://nytimes.com/athletic/6963334/2026/01/13/semenyo-man-city-haaland-offside-goal-newcastle/

 **Paraglider Survives 500-Foot Plunge Into Ocean off Florida**\